Guide

 Asserting Asynchronous Updates

-Since Vue performs DOM updates asynchronously, assertions on DOM updates resulting from state change will have to be made after vm.$nextTick() has resolved:
+Since Vue performs DOM updates asynchronously, assertions on DOM updates resulting from state change will have to be made after vm.$nextTick()

 // Inspect the generated HTML after a state update